17 best examples of B2B influencer marketing campaigns

 We talked to B2B marketers and executives who shared their favourite examples of B2B influencer marketing in action – from reputable brands like IBM and Microsoft to small startups/brands.

-Based on their responses, here are 17 of the best B2B influencer marketing example to inform and inspire your next campaign:
+Based on their responses and our own research, here are 17 of the best B2B influencer marketing example to inform and inspire your next campaign:

 According to Brack Nelson, Marketing Director of Incrementors, “Microsoft is both a B2B and a B2C company because of its broad reach.”
 Microsoft has put together a few exceptional B2B influencer marketing campaigns over the past few years.